mulllhausen/btc-inquisitor/README.md

     -v, --validate

 Validate all blocks within the given range.
 It is essential to run this option once every time the blockchain files are updated by the bitcoind client.
-If this option finds any fatal errors on the main blockchain (i.e. non-orphans) then the program will notify the user and exit.
-Notifications of bad data found in the blockfiles are suppressed by default, however these can be viewed by turning on the --explain (-x) option.
+If this option finds any fatal errors on the main blockchain (i.e. fatal errors within non-orphan blocks) then the program will notify the user and exit.
+Notifications of bad (but non-fatal) data found in the blockfiles are suppressed by default, however these can be viewed by turning on the --explain (-x) option.